solana-labs/solana/docs/src/apps/backwards-compatibility.md

 #### Web3 JavaScript SDK

-The Web3.JS SDK follows semantic versioning rules and is shipped separately from validator releases.
+The Web3.JS SDK follows semantic versioning specifications and is shipped separately from validator releases.

 #### Attack Vectors